cga-harvard/Hypermap-Registry/docs/installation.md

  12. create new layer checks and verification (trigger the verification tasks and verifies it in service layers listing page)
  13. clear index (tests the clean up indice functionality)

+To run these tests:

 ```sh
 make test-endtoend-selenium-firefox
 ```

 Selenium and Firefox interaction can be viewed by connecting to VNC protocol, the easiest method is to use Safari.

 Just open up Safari and in the URL bar type `vnc://localhost:5900` hit enter and entry `secret` in the password field.
 Other method is using VNCViever: https://www.realvnc.com/download/viewer/

-*CSW-T* asserts the correct functionality of CSW transaction requests.
+*CSW-T tests* check the correct functionality of CSW transaction requests.

-1. inserts a full XML documents with `request=Transaction` and verifies Layers created correctly, the inserted document with 10 Layers can be found here: `data/cswt_insert.xml`
+1. inserts a full XML documents with `request=Transaction` and verifies layers are created correctly.
+This test use a fixture which can be found here: `data/cswt_insert.xml`
-2. verifies the Listing by calling  `request=GetRecords` and asserting 10 Layers created.
+2. verifies the listing by calling  `request=GetRecords` and asserting 10 Layers created.
 3. verifies the search by calling `request=GetRecords` and passing a `q` parameter.
 4. as that harvesting method also sends the layers to the search backend, a verification is made in order to assert the 10 layers created.